 A dog bite wound may appear to be nothing more than a little nick.
 However, that bite could’ve caused serious damage beneath the skin.
 It’s possible that your pet’s muscle, skin, and fat were torn apart by the bite.
 Those tears can create an air pocket beneath the skin where an infection can develop.
 Bites can be hard to detect depending on the fur thickness of your dog.
 And bites usually come in pairs.
 Bite wounds to the chest or abdominal cavities have the potential to be life-threatening.

 Pets can suffer poisoning in a variety of ways.
 Dogs can eat foods that are dangerous to them such as grapes, raisins, or chocolate.
 Cats can consume lilies.
 Both dogs and cats can swallow rat poison, human medications, pesticides, bleaches, essential oils, or toilet cleaning tablets.
 Become familiar with substances around your home that may harm your pet.
-The faster you get your pet medical treatment, the better the chance the poison can be treated.
+The faster you get your pet medical treatment from our emergency vet in Conway, the better the chance the poison can be treated.
 The longer you wait, the more apt the poison is absorbed into the digestive system.

 Seizures are electrical disturbances in the brain that are sudden and uncontrolled.
 They can occur singly or in multiples.
 A seizure can happen at any time and at any frequency.